-- Dormitories have a single twin extra-long bed and mattress (78" x 39" x 8") - Cluster Housing (4 Bedroom Units) have a single extra-long bed and mattress (78" x 39" x 8") in each bedroom. - Apartments have a single twin extra-long bed or double bed and mattress.

-• 2 bedroom cluster units have a queen bed and mattress in each bedroom.
+- Dormitories and Pod-style housing floors have a single twin extra-long bed and mattress (78" x 39" x 8") - Cluster Housing (4 Bedroom Units) have a single twin extra-long bed and mattress (78" x 39" x 8") in each bedroom. - Apartments have a single twin extra-long bed or double bed and mattress. - 2 bedroom cluster units have a queen bed and mattress in each bedroom.